Your Impact

 Five of the six Puerto Rican dioceses are participating in the recovery program.

-Thanks to this upfront work and financing, the Catholic Church in Puerto Rico is now positioned to receive an estimated $400 million in funding to rebuild more than 600 damaged facilities, which include historical, centuries-old Catholic churches, schools and mission chapels serving the island’s most remote communities.
+Thanks to this upfront work and financing, the Catholic Church in Puerto Rico is now positioned to receive an estimated $400 million in funding to rebuild more than 600 damaged facilities, including historical, centuries-old Catholic churches, schools, and mission chapels serving the island’s most remote communities.

 Archbishop Roberto González Nieves of the Archdiocese of San Juan said, “Every family needs a home, needs a place, needs a structure, needs a building to gather, to celebrate, and to pray.”

-To date, $328 million of the estimated $400 million have been “obligated” (that is, awarded) by the federal government to the Puerto Rican dioceses, thanks to immense and tedious work funded by Catholic Extension Society.
+To date, $328 million of the estimated $400 million has been “bligated” (that is, awarded) by the federal government to the Puerto Rican dioceses, thanks to immense and tedious work funded by Catholic Extension Society.
 The Church in Puerto Rico can now begin the long-awaited reparation of facilities and continue its vital mission.

 Catholic Extension Society’s recovery team also secured an additional $43 million in a competitive grant program, which will enable Catholic schools to receive “hazard mitigation funding.”
-This grant will allow these structures to be rebuilt more resiliently and in an eco-friendly way to serve as safe shelters during future disasters, which will ultimately save lives.
+This grant will allow these structures to be rebuilt more resiliently and in an eco-friendly manner, serving as safe shelters during future disasters and ultimately saving lives.

-In 2022 Catholic Extension Society formed a steering committee among the Puerto Rican bishops to coordinate the rebuilding process across all dioceses of Puerto Rico.
-Recently, the bishops issued an RFP (request for proposals) to find a construction management firm that will help ensure a timely, cost-effective, FEMA-compliant rebuilding of church facilities across the island.
+In 2022, the Catholic Extension Society formed a steering committee among the Puerto Rican bishops to coordinate the rebuilding process across all dioceses of Puerto Rico.
+Recently, the bishops issued a request for proposals (RFP) to find a construction management firm that will help ensure the timely, cost-effective, and FEMA-compliant rebuilding of church facilities across the island.

 Many reputable firms possessing both the expertise and manpower have submitted bids to work with the Church.
 Construction projects to rebuild damaged facilities are expected to begin in the coming year.

-The bishops’ steering committee also authorized a strategic plan that examines how best to use FEMA funds to rebuild appropriately sized Catholic schools in key locations to best educate the children of the island, including the poorest of the poor.
+The bishops’ steering committee also authorized a strategic plan that examines how to utilize FEMA funds best to rebuild appropriately sized Catholic schools in key locations, thereby educating the children of the island, including the poorest of the poor.

 The progress we have made in Puerto Rico to date gives us hope.
 This ambitious project will not only restore the Church but reconstruct churches of all types and locations, from the most remote mission chapel in the mountains to the Cathedral of San Juan Bautista—one of the oldest Catholic churches under the American flag.

 We are not in this project alone.
-Apart from Catholic Extension Society’s financial and coordination work, we count on the additional support of our major funding partners who are contributing to various aspects of this program.
+In addition to the Catholic Extension Society’s financial and coordination work, we rely on the support of our major funding partners, who contribute to various aspects of this program.

 There is no precedent or prior example in the history of Christianity in America for a project of this immense size and scale.